cwi-swat/testing-dsls-with-dsls/README.md

 Here’s a simple questionnaire in QL from the domain of tax filing:
 ```
-form taxOfficeExample {
+form "Tax office example" {
-  "Did you sell a house in 2010?"
+  "Did you sell a house in 2010?" // the prompt of the question
-    hasSoldHouse: boolean
+    hasSoldHouse: boolean         // and its name and type
   "Did you buy a house in 2010?"
     hasBoughtHouse: boolean
   "Did you enter a loan?"
     hasMaintLoan: boolean

-  if (hasSoldHouse) {
+  if (hasSoldHouse) { // conditional block
     "What was the selling price?"
       sellingPrice: integer
     "Private debts for the sold house:"
       privateDebt: integer
     "Value residue:"
-      valueResidue: integer =
+      valueResidue: integer =      // a computed question
-        (sellingPrice - privateDebt)
+        sellingPrice - privateDebt // has an expression
   }
 }
 ```